yangzhao-666/2m/README.md

 conda env create -f environment.yml
 ```

+In order to run experiments on [MinAtar](https://github.com/kenjyoung/MinAtar) tasks, you need to install MinAtar correctly by following instructions provided.

 ### Running Experiments
 ---
 The code base uses [wandb](https://wandb.ai) for logging all the results, for using it, you need to register as a user.
-Of course, you can change it to other logging tools, but then you need to modify all the logging statements.

-You can simply run the code ```python train_2m.py```, or you can change hyper-parameters in ```train_2m.py``` then run it.
+Then you can pass ```--wandb``` to enable wandb logging.

-You can also run tabular experiments presented in the paper by ```python tabular/train_tab.py```
+You can simply run the code ```python train_2m.py --wandb```, tabular experiments presented in the paper ```python tabular/train_tab.py --wandb```.

-Please be noted hyper-parameters in this work is quite senstive, in order to fully reproduce the results presented in the paper, you need to set values for all hyper-parameters as follows:
+Please be noted hyper-parameters in this work are quite senstive, in order to fully reproduce the results presented in the paper, you need to set values for all hyper-parameters as follows:

 ### Code Overview
 ---